pingcap/docs-tidb-operator/en/use-tkctl.md

 > **Note:**
 >
-> PingCAP is no longer maintaining `tkctl` from v1.1.x, some of the following functions may not be usable, please use the equivalant `kubectl` commands directly.
+> PingCAP is no longer maintaining `tkctl` from v1.1.x, some of the following functions may not be usable, please use the equivalent `kubectl` commands directly.

 ## Installation